Skip to main content

 Lower-numbered streets (3rd–9th)

 The streets between the State Capitol grounds and Fort Boise — traditionally a more working-class section of the North End, with a mix of smaller Craftsman bungalows, post-war houses, and some converted multi-family.
 Increasingly being renovated as North End demand pushes outward from the 13th Street core.
 Excellent value if you can find an unrenovated home here.
-Kitchen projects often combine remodel with broader systems updates.

 Pricing in the North End runs 8–15% above the broader Boise average for an equivalent project scope.
-The differential isn't margin — it reflects real cost drivers specific to working in this neighborhood: longer permit cycles, environmental testing and abatement, structural complexity in older homes, period- sympathetic material selections that often run higher than mainstream alternatives, and the operational overhead of staging in tight, established blocks.
+The differential isn't margin — it reflects real cost drivers specific to working in this neighborhood: longer permit cycles, environmental testing and abatement, structural complexity in older homes, period-sympathetic material selections that often run higher than mainstream alternatives, and the operational overhead of staging in tight, established blocks.

-North End kitchen remodel ranges
+North End kitchen remodeling ranges

 Cosmetic refresh (cabinet refacing, new counters, new flooring, no structural or mechanical changes): $32,000–$48,000 / 4–6 weeks